Linguistics

 Place Buttons In These Locations

 - Bottom.
-Bottom locations feel physically closer to us.
-That's why purchase buttons on iPhones are located at the bottom of the device.
-Interestingly, though, it depends on height.
-In a pilot study, I confirmed that short people prefer buttons at the bottom of a screen, while tall people prefer buttons at the top of a screen.
+Bottom locations feel physically closer to us (Vecera et al., 2002).
+On mobile devices, purchase buttons should usually be located near the bottom of the screen.
+But it can vary on desktop.
+Interestingly, in a pilot study with a desktop mockup, I confirmed that short people prefer buttons at the bottom, while tall people prefer buttons at the top.

 - Right.
-My pilot studies confirmed that right-handers prefer buttons on the right, while left-handers prefer buttons on the left.
+My pilot studies also confirmed that right-handers prefer buttons on the right, while left-handers prefer buttons on the left.
 Right-handers comprise most of the population, so these locations will usually convert better.
-That's why product pages typically place buy buttons toward the right side of desktop viewports.
+That's why product pages typically place buy buttons toward the right side.

 - Foreground.
-Insert something behind buttons so they look physically closer.
+Insert something behind buttons so they look physically closer to the user.

 Write Button Text That Feels Natural to Say